 Bradley Hasbro Children's Research Center

 Under the BHCRC umbrella, investigators direct over 50 externally funded projects.
-Grant support is extensive: awards average over $10 million each year and the total grant awards for all years of currently active projects averages close to $50 million.
+Grant support is extensive: awards average over $10 million each year, and the total grant awards for all years of currently active projects averages close to $50 million.
 In addition, a highly successful, NIH-supported research training program within the BHCRC is producing the next generation of young investigators.